Home » Automobile engg » 5 Types of Suspension Springs Used In Automobile Vehicles

 Transverse Spring

-transverse spring in just like the semi-elliptical spring but inverted in shape.
-One end of the spring in joined with chassis frame by shackle, and the other end with the axle.
-It is also fixed with frame by the bolts at the centre.
+transverse spring just like the semi-elliptical spring but inverted in shape.
+One end of the spring is joined with a chassis frame by shackle, and the other end with the axle.
+It is also fixed with a frame by the bolts at the center.

 1.5 Full-elliptical Spring